*This article was published during the 2021-22 season

 We will look at the good first, because who doesn’t like to read about good news involving their team?

-Canadiens Have Added 2 Young Defenders With Potential This Year
+Canadiens Have Added 2 Young Defenders With Potential This Season

 A seventh-round pick, Niku took off soon after that and played exceptionally well for the Manitoba Moose, the Winnipeg Jets’ American Hockey League (AHL) team.
 He was never able to get his footing and stay in the lineup in Winnipeg, playing 53 games across three seasons after his one-game trial in 2017-18.